AthanorLabs/atomic-swap/docs/protocol.md

 - it contains two timestamps, `t_0` and `t_1`, before and after which different actions are authorized.

-- it is constructed containing `P_ed_a` & `P_ed_b`, so that if Alice or Bob reveals their secret by calling the contract, the contract will verify that the secret corresponds to the expected public key that it was initalized with.
+- it is constructed containing `P_a` and`P_b`, so that if Alice or Bob reveals their secret by calling the contract, the contract will verify that the secret corresponds to the expected public key that it was initalized with.

 - it has a `Ready()` function which can only be called by Alice.
 Once `Ready()` is invoked, Bob can proceed with redeeming his ether.
 Alice has until the `t_0` timestamp to call `Ready()` - once `t_0` passes, then the contract automatically allows Bob to claim his ether, up until some second timestamp `t_1`.